Skip to content

 Many individuals with foot drop experience a sensation of numbness or tingling in the skin over the top of the foot and toes.

 This sensory change can lead to discomfort and a reduced ability to sense the position of the foot, which is crucial for maintaining balance and avoiding injuries.
+Reduced proprioception (awareness of foot position) is a major reason many people with foot drop report feeling unsteady, especially in low-light conditions or on uneven terrain.

-Try Cadense Adaptive Shoe for Foot Drop
+Try Cadense Adaptive Shoes for Foot Drop

 Causes of foot drop

 Foot drop can result from a variety of causes, often related to underlying neurological, muscular, or anatomical issues.
 Understanding these causes is crucial for effective treatment and management.
+Identifying the underlying cause also determines whether footwear alone, or footwear in combination with AFOs or therapy, will offer the best support.

 Nerve Injury

 One of the most common causes of foot drop is injury or compression of the peroneal nerve, a branch of the sciatic nerve that wraps from the back of the knee to the front of the shin.
 This nerve can be damaged due to knee injuries, fractures, or surgeries.
+Because this nerve controls dorsiflexion, even mild compression can significantly affect foot clearance.

 Prolonged Leg Crossing or Squatting